To live is so startling, it leaves but little room for other occupations. . . Emily Dickinson

 First session expectations . . .

-For many reasons, you might feel emotional during the first few sessions.
-This can happen when you feel vulnerable and disclose painful, personal information that you haven't shared much, or until now.
-You may feel relieved during the first session as if you've laid down some bricks, however there are more bricks to unload!
+For many reasons, you might feel emotional during our sessions together; this is quite normal.
+You might feel relieved during the first session as if you've laid down some bricks, however there are more bricks to unload and organize!
 Some studies show it takes 9 sessions before people begin "to work" - you drive the pace so I'll go as fast as you are ready, willing, and able!

 I'm afraid to disclose personal information . . .